 There were set minimum heights for the chimney flue and the setback distances

 The frame was then sheated with 5/8" fir plywood.
-Very simple framing
+These are very simple framing

-and building techniques except be sure to pay attention to the openings
+and building techniques but be sure to pay attention to the openings

-and safety feature of the fireplace unit itself.
+and safety features of the fireplace unit itself.

-This was a wood burning ourdoor fireplace but used a natural gas powered
+This was a wood burning outdoor fireplace but it used a natural gas powered

 burner to quickly light the firewood.
-A super option!
-Consider this if you
+A super option to consider!

-The appliance was made of stainless steel to handle the outdoors - an essential
+The appliance is made of stainless steel to handle the outdoors - an essential

 feature if you intend to do this project.